voretaq7/rust-tools/misc/README.md

 This will automatically update the steamcmd client if necessary and then install the current version of the Rust dedicated server (Steam App ID 258550).
+If all goes well above your Rust server user should have a directory named `~/.steam/steamcmd/rust_server` when this is done.

-## Script Installation
+## Script Installation & Configuration
-If all goes well above your Rust server user should have a directory named `~/.steam/steamcmd/rust_server` - copy `server_runner.sh` there (rename it if you want) and configure it by editing the script to set the "Server Runner Configuration Settings" at the top of the script to parameters to something sane for your setup.
+Copy the `server_runner.sh` script to wherever you want to keep it (rename it if you want) and configure it by editing the script to set the "Server Runner Configuration Settings" at the top of the script to parameters to something sane for your setup.